2019 New York measles outbreak: Responses

 The outbreak helped prompt President Donald Trump to shift away from his previous skepticism regarding vaccination, and to insist that parents must vaccinate their children, stating: "They have to get the shots.
 The vaccinations are so important".

 As of April 2019, New York was considering legislation to join the seven states and Washington DC that allow children 14 years and older to seek vaccination without parental consent.

-In June 2019, New York enacted a law repealing religious and philosophical exemptions for vaccination.
-Prior to that enactment, New York had continued accepting claims for religious and philosophical exemptions, and had not acted on a bill first proposed in 2015 to end religious exemptions.
+In June 2019, New York enacted a law repealing religious exemptions for vaccination.
+Prior to that enactment, New York had continued accepting claims for religious exemptions, and had not acted on a bill first proposed in 2015 to end religious exemptions.
 The bill had previously been stuck in the Assembly Health Committee led by Richard N. Gottfried, who had stated that he has First Amendment concerns about the idea.
 It was reported that the association of the outbreak with the Jewish community led to a rise in instances of antisemitism being expressed in New York.